Sherborne Developmental Movement: The Complete Teacher's

 Create a safe physical space:

 Consider how SDM group work helps learners with autism and other diverse needs.
-Baker (2024) suggests these activities support learner wellbeing and self-development.
+These activities support learner wellbeing and self-development (Sherborne, 1990).
 Reflect on how your lessons can meet these goals.

 Researchers suggest structured, playful activities improve attention.
-SDM boosts learners' thinking skills using body-based learning (Smith, 2023; Jones, 2024).
-This method offers engaging, active learning for all (Brown, 2022).
+Embodied, movement-based learning is associated with improvements in executive function in children (Diamond and Lee, 2011).
+This method offers engaging, active learning for all.

 Body awareness grows with solo activities first, before partnership work.
-Learners gain confidence working alone (Bergholz et al., 2017).
-This prepares them for collaborative tasks later.
-(Fraas et al., 2018).
+Learners gain confidence working alone, and this prepares them for collaborative tasks later (Sherborne, 1990).

 Pairs are useful for SDM activities.
 Match learners carefully, thinking about size and emotions.
 Development also matters.
-Some learners initially succeed better working alongside adults (Dunn & Dunn, 1993; Smith, 2006).
+Some learners initially succeed better working alongside an adult before being asked to partner with peers (Sherborne, 1990).

 Small groups: Groups of 3-4 can create rich relationship experiences, particularly for shared activities.
 Larger groups may overwhelm some children.